-- Use baffles, cages or other squirrel-proof techniques to keep the feeder safe for birds while discouraging other types of wildlife that will feed on nuts.
+- Use baffles, cages, or other squirrel-proof techniques to keep feeders safe for birds while discouraging other wildlife that will feed on nuts.
 Alternatively, offer a squirrel-friendly feeding area to pacify other visitors without depriving birds of the treat.

-- Consider planting nut-bearing trees or bushes to create a natural, renewable food source for backyard birds that enjoy nuts.
-Be sure to choose native varieties birds will be readily familiar with, and plant the trees and bushes in appropriate soil and with appropriate sunlight for hearty nut crops.
+- Consider planting nut-bearing trees or bushes to create a natural, renewable food source for birds that enjoy nuts.
+Choose native varieties birds will be familiar with, and plant the trees and bushes in appropriate soil and with appropriate sunlight for hearty nut crops.